Drug and Alcohol Treatment Programs

 - Inpatient detoxification

-- Short-Term Residential treatment (after detoxification)
+- Short-Term and long-term residential treatment (after detoxification)

 - Out-patient intensive addiction treatment